chavez-lab/fingerprint/README.md

 the fingerprint toolset provides functionality for in-silico genotyping.

-the toolset can be used to __confirm expected genotype matches__ (e.g. tumor & normal, WGBS & 450k array), or to __detect unexpected matches__ (e.g. different DNA sources, sample swaps). it consists of two major parts:
+the toolset can be used to __confirm expected genotype matches__ (e.g. tumor & normal, WGBS & 450k array), or to __detect unexpected matches__ (e.g. different DNA sources, sample swaps).
+(Note: currently works with 450k but not EPIC arrays.)

-#### Installation
-Minimum dependencies:
-- Python 3.X
-- pysam (for .bam input)
-- minfi (for .idat input)

-It is recommended to create an environment using mamba:
-- [Follow install instructions for mamba]
-- `mamba create -n fingerprint-mamba`
-- `mamba activate fingerprint-mamba`
-- `mamba install python=3.10`
-- `mamba install -c bioconda pysam=0.21.0`
-- `mamba install bioconductor-minfi`
+It consists of two major parts:

 #### generate fingerprint files (.fp):
 - from BAM alignment files (python script):